osg-htc/user-documentation/documentation/PATh/overview/account_setup/generate-add-PATh-sshkey.md

 4. Click "Auth" in the "SSH" menu.

-5. Click "Browse" and specify the private key file you used above.
+5. Click "Browse" and specify the private key file you saved in Step 1.

 6. Return to "Session".
    a.
 Name your session